 Greg Winter, Founder, Cambridge Antibody Technology (Cambridge)

-Greg Winter pioneered the field of monoclonal antibodies, the best-selling drugs today, by inventing techniques to humanise these proteins.
+Greg Winter pioneered the field of monoclonal antibodies, the best-selling drugs today, by inventing techniques to humanize these proteins.
 He founded the Cambridge Antibody Technology (CAT), the biggest biotech success story ever in the UK since it discovered and developed the best-selling drug Humira.
 Winter later founded Bicycle Therapeutics, Domantis and became deputy director of the MRC and the Laboratory of Molecular Biology at the University of Cambridge.
+He was made a Knight for his services to science and is currently Master of Trinity College, although he announced recently that he will be stepping down in July 2019.

 Kate Bingham, Managing Partner, SV Life Sciences (London)